stackpath/virtual-kubelet-stackpath/deployment/README.md

 kubectl apply -k .
 ```

-This will create the Virtual Kubelet deployment in your Kubernetes cluster.
+This will create a default Virtual Kubelet deployment in your Kubernetes cluster.

-Note that a secret will be generated from the `config.properties` file specified in the `secretGenerator` section of the `kustomization.yaml` file.
+> **Note:** A secret will be generated from the `config.properties` file specified in the `secretGenerator` section of the `kustomization.yaml` file.
 This secret contains the values of the environment variables specified in the `config.properties` file.

-## Updating Resources
+## Customize Deployment

-To customize the Virtual Kublet deployment, create an overlay directory (in this example `vk-deployment-updated`) within the `overlays` directory with a `kustomization.yaml` file that specifies the changes you want to make.
+To customize the Virtual Kublet deployment, create an overlay directory (in this example `sp-atl`) within the `overlays` directory with a `kustomization.yaml` file that specifies the changes you want to make.

 ```txt
 .